The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Keychain Problems with Probabilistic Chain Orders

-In this section, we present a polynomial-time and approximation-preserving reduction from MWLM to Combinatorial Auctions with XOS valuations.
-The Combinatorial Auction problem is defined on a set of buyers and items.
-Each buyer has a valuation function that specifies the buyer's utility for every allocation of goods they could receive.
-The goal of the Combinatorial Auction problem is to assign disjoint bundles of goods to each bidder, as to maximize social welfare (the sum of all the buyers' utilities).
-When the valuations of the buyers are XOS, normalized, and monotone, there are known $(1-1/e)$-approximation algorithms for the Combinatorial Auctions problem \cite{dobzinski2005auctions, dobzinski2010auctions}.
+Our third step develops a polynomial-time and approximation-preserving reduction from MWLM to Combinatorial Auctions with XOS valuations, as formally defined in Definition \ref{def:scenarios_comboauctions}.

-In our reduction, each left node is a buyer and each right node is an item.
+At a high level of our reduction, each left node is a buyer and each right node is an item.
 An assignment of bundles corresponds with a laminar matching.
 The constraint that each item is allocated once in an assignment guarantees that each right node has at most one neighbor in the laminar matching.
 We use the valuations of buyers to encode the constraint that each left node is matched to at most one neighbor of each type in the laminar matching.
 Specifically, the valuation of a buyer (left node) for a bundle of goods is the maximum weight subset of items (right nodes) in the bundle that do not share a type.
 We call such valuations \textit{antichain} functions.
-Finally, we specify a surjective map from allocations to laminar matchings in which the social welfare admitted by the allocation is equivalent to the weight of the corresponding laminar matching.
+Finally, we specify a surjective map from allocations to laminar matchings in which the social welfare admitted by the allocation is the weight of the corresponding laminar matching.

 \textbf{Preliminaries: }Our reduction necessitates background about set functions.
-We assume familiarity with previously studied XOS functions, monotone functions, normalized functions, value oracles, demand oracles, and supporting price oracles.
-The definition of each of these objects is provided in Appendix \ref{sec:app_scenario_background} for completeness.
+In the main body, we assume familiarity with previously studied XOS functions, monotone functions, normalized functions, value oracles, demand oracles, and supporting price oracles.
+The formal definitions of these objects are provided in Appendix \ref{sec:app_scenario_background} for completeness.

-We introduce a special class of XOS functions called antichain functions.
-To remain brief, we summarize facts about antichain functions.
+We introduce a special class of XOS functions called antichain functions and summarize relevant facts about them.
 Formal proofs of all claims related to antichain functions are implied by results in Appendix \ref{sec:app_scenario_antichain} for a more general class of set functions. \begin{definition}[Antichain Set Function] A set function $f:2^{[n]}\to \R_{\ge 0}$ is an antichain function if there are weights $w_1,\dots,w_n \ge 0$ and laminar sets $T_1,\dots,T_n\subseteq T$ such that on any input $S\in 2^{[n]}$ we have:

 where $\ac(S) = \{A\subseteq S\mid T_i \cap T_j = \emptyset \text{ for all }i,j\in A \text{ with }i\neq j\}$ is the collection containing all subsets of $S$ that only contain incomparable items. \end{definition}